mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Some kind of coded data?
 Like out of x participants, y visibly engaged with missions.
 The process was not without friction, some participants, notably Toby and Dave who were engaging with coding in a more heads down way, expressed frustration at interference.

-### Observations on exploring documentation and technical help within the drama frame
+### Observations on exploring documentation and accessing technical help within the drama frame

 In the full transcript of  vignette gives an overview of the different kinds of documentation and attempting to shift patterns of working from printed sheets to working online.
 This was partly to be able to capture how participants interacted with documentation more easily as I would be able to review it on their screen in captured data.

 - My own reactions in journal - overcoming reluctance in teaching
 - via email chats / with aliens explored in vignette 2.

+- (As noted above?)
+Mark and Ed make reference to the process of getting help via email.
+- Dan and Toby also receive help and reference that too.
+Dan makes an observation that the way of completing the task using case rather than if then statements was not optimal in this learning environment and so asks to change it.

+The process of writing down a request in a chat potentially addresses the barriers to asking a group email group for help noted in the previous chapter by distancing the process - you are asking in role.
+The process also mirrors professional practices in that asking a written question to overcome a coding snags.

 ### Observations on live chat with the alien sessions